jocall3/modern_treasury_payouts/README.md

  - Nodemon (for dev)
  - [The Modern Treasury SDK](https://github.com/Modern-Treasury/modern-treasury-node)

-## Installation
+## Getting started

-Just this:
+Generate an API key in the MT Dashboard and add it to the top of app.js along with your Organization Id (also from the Dashboard).

+To run the local server first cd into the source folder and run this:

     npm i

-## Running the local server
+Then run the server:

     npm run start-dev

 ## Webhooks

-This source includes example webhooks.
+This source includes example webhooks, which can be configured in the MT Dashboard.

 Use something like [ngrok](https://dashboard.ngrok.com/get-started/setup_) to expose localhost enpoints.